djaus2/Meltdown/README.md

 8. Meltdown class sperated into 2 files with delimeters in the second file.
 9. (V2.0) Color just uses ((..|..)) and links use <<..}..>>
 10. Two Markdown Syntaxes included: Links and Headings
-11. BlazTest has send email Test page.
+11. Meltdown has 2 send email methods.BlazTest has send email Test page.
+12. Meltdown available on Nuget
 ## Context

 When implementing **SendMail** functionality with C\# code, for example in a